DanielOmatta/alx-pre_course/0x01-git/README.md

-Work with files and directs and directories
+Work with files and directories